Pro-GOP group takes aim at House Dems over Israeli Iron Dome vote

 "When Congress had the chance on increase funding for Iron Dome, Mikie Sherrill voted against it.
 Shamefully she voted no, even as terrorist rockets rained down on Israeli cities.
 Tell Congresswoman Sherrill her vote was wrong," charges the announcer in the digital spot targeting Sherrill.

-The security funding amendment that is spotlighted in the ad, which was offered by GOP Rep. Tony Gonzales of Texas, was rejected 218-209 along a mostly party-line vote.
+The security funding motion that is spotlighted in the ad, which was offered by GOP Rep. Tony Gonzales of Texas, was rejected 218-209 along a mostly party-line vote.
 It aimed to provide Israel with emergency funding for Iron Dome and two other missile intercept systems.

 SENATE REPUBLICANS CHARGE SCHUMER'S BEEN ‘SILENCED’ ON ISRAEL DUE TO AOC PRIMARY THREAT